hizawye/focusflow/README.md

 A customizable daily schedule and productivity app.
 Stay focused, track your tasks, and visualize your progress with a beautiful, modern interface.

 ## Features
-- Customizable daily schedule (add, edit, delete time blocks)
+- Fully customizable daily schedule (add, edit, delete, and reorder time blocks)
+- Sub-tasks, icons, and color selection for each block
+- Expandable/collapsible blocks with progress tracking
+- Live timeline and "You are here" marker
-- Persistent storage in your browser (localStorage)
+- Persistent storage in your browser (localStorage, private by default)
-- Import/export your schedule as JSON
+- Import/export your schedule as JSON (in the schedule editor)
 - Start with a blank schedule or a default template
 - Visual stats and completion tracking
 - Dark mode and alarm options
+- Modern, responsive UI/UX

 ## Getting Started